PDF Routing Workflows: Deterministic Badge Dispatch & Fallback Chains

-The PDF routing layer operates at the strict boundary between asset generation and downstream fulfillment.
-Once a badge payload clears the Badge Generation & Template Sync stage, the routing engine assumes sole responsibility for deterministic delivery, transport path resolution, and state persistence.
-This pipeline stage does not concern itself with layout composition, font embedding, or visual rendering.
-It enforces delivery contracts, manages transport protocols, and guarantees idempotent handoffs to print queues, email relays, or cloud storage.
-For event operations teams and Python automation builders, the routing layer must be engineered for partial failure tolerance, explicit fallback chains, and strict schema validation.
+PDF routing is the stage that decides where a finished badge goes and guarantees it arrives exactly once.
+It is part of the Badge Generation & Template Sync pipeline, sitting at the strict boundary between asset generation and downstream fulfillment: once a badge payload clears composition, the routing engine assumes sole responsibility for deterministic delivery, transport-path resolution, and state persistence.
+This stage does not compose layouts, embed fonts, or rasterize glyphs — it enforces delivery contracts, manages transport protocols, and guarantees idempotent handoffs to print queues, email relays, or cloud storage.

 from enum import Enum